sambacha/openevm/Generating-EVM-instructions.md

     * no floating point or vector data type support
 * there are two address spaces: 1. memory space and, 2. storage space.

+## Stack pointer and frame pointer
+Stack pointer and frame pointer are mostly placeholders in the EVM backend.

 ## Stackification
 Eventually the register-based instructions will have to be mapped to EVM stack-based instructions.
 * should happen after instruction scheduling